alexcoulter/password-generator/README.md

 # Password Generator

 ## Description
-* I have developed a Javascript-based application that generates a random password based on user inputs
+* I have developed a user-friendly Javascript-based application that generates a random password based on user inputs
 * Checkboxes are implemented to designate what kind of characters to use (Special Characters, Numbers, Uppercase Letters, and Lowercase Letters).
 * The user designates the length of the password (8-128 characters) using a slider
 * The program generates a random password of the selected length using `Math.random()` and the user-selected character set.